 What is an overflow pipe?

 An overflow pipe leads from a water storage tank or cistern inside your home to the outside.
 They’re a vital part of your home’s plumbing system.
-If the water in the tank or cistern fills up to a higher level than it should, the excess water flows down the overflow pipe and runs outside, rather than leaking into the room.
+If the water in the tank or cistern fills up to a higher level than it should, the excess water flows down through the overflow pipe and runs outside, rather than leaking into your home.

-Some of the most common components in your home that have an overflow pipe are:
+Some of the most common components in your home that require an overflow pipe are:

 - Toilet cistern

 - Central heating feed and expansion tank